prakashgyan/llmreview/README.md

-# LLM Code Reviewer for Git Diffs
+# LLM Code Commit Reviewer

+Get a review of your commits for a file on your repositoy

 This CLI tool helps you perform automated code reviews using Azure OpenAI by comparing a file between two Git branches and generating a review based on your team's coding standards.